-The subjects comprise a detached villa located within the Old Cathcart district of Glasgow where surrounding properties are similar in both age and character.
+The subjects comprise a semi detached villa located within the Netherlee district of Glasgow where surrounding properties are similar in both age and character.

-Adequate local shopping, educational and public transport facilities are available close-by.
+Adequate local shopping, educational and public transport facilities are available close by.

-The subjects generally were seen to be in a relatively basic state of repair and would benefit from future upgrading and modernisation works.
+The subjects generally were seen to be in a reasonable state of repair having regard to their age and nature of construction.